LiliaFramework/Modules/README.md

 # Lilia Modules

-An set of Modules for [Lilia 2.0](https://github.com/Lilia-Framework/Lilia), designed to provide some extra content for free.
+An set of Modules for [Lilia](https://github.com/Lilia-Framework/Lilia), designed to provide some extra content for free.

 # Support